AN AMERICAN ICON

 In the early 1900s, Jacob Bromwell® moved to Michigan City, Indiana, where the company rejoiced in the Roaring 1920s but experienced the heartbreak of the Great Depression.
 During this time, the company operated just three days per week while unconditionally supporting as many hard-working Americans as possible.
 The company survived the daunting times by loyally adhering to its founding mission statement that it remains committed to today: to create the highest quality cooking, baking, and food preparation products that would last for generations.

 Today, over 200 years since our company first began production, Jacob Bromwell® remains a household name and is universally recognized as America's oldest housewares company.
-As the world's most reputable manufacturer of luxury flasks, kitchenware, and housewares, we are still proudly manufacturing many of our products in the USA—supporting more than 35 American jobs here at home—with any products produced overseas made to exacting American standards.
-Furthermore, Jacob Bromwell® is still family-owned and operated, and every year we continue to add innovative items to our line of heritage goods.
+We are still proudly manufacturing many of our products in the USA—supporting more than 35 American jobs here at home—with any products produced overseas made to exacting American standards.
+Furthermore, Jacob Bromwell® is family-owned and operated, and every year we continue to add innovative items to our line of heritage goods.

 Few companies are so fortunate to have been around so long to celebrate more than two centuries of business.
-From our very first customer to our modern-day worldwide presence, every moment in Jacob Bromwell's storied history played a role in establishing our values, our craftsmanship, and the elegant, quality products you hold in your hands today.
+From our very first customer in 1819 to our modern-day worldwide presence, the only thing that's changed are the memories you create with Jacob Bromwell®.
 If Jacob Bromwell® could be transformed from a small wood-frame building in Cincinnati into one of America's leading housewares companies in a little over 200 years, what might the next century bring?
 One thing is certain: Jacob Bromwell® will be here to witness and find out.

 Jacob Bromwell is Born